Filing requirements

 A simple printout/photocopy therefore appears to be sufficient.

-If the applicant is not the same in the priority application, the copy must be accompanied by written authorization from the proprietor of the earlier application to claim priority (R612-24 CPI, paragraph 5), and, where applicable, a translation of this authorization if it is not in French, English, or German (Order of September 19, 1979 on the filing procedures for patent applications, Article 20 and Article 9, Decision 2018-156 of the Director General of the INPI).
+If the applicant is not the same in the priority application, the copy must be accompanied by a written authorization to claim priority given by the proprietor of the earlier application (R612-24 CPI, paragraph 5) and, where applicable, a translation of this authorization if it is not in French, English, or German (Order of September 19, 1979, on the filing procedures for patent applications, Article 20 and Article 9, Decision 2018-156 of the Director General of the INPI).

 Sanction

-If one of the previous requirements is not met, the priority is declared inadmissible (R612-24 CPI, paragraph 6).
+If one of the above requirements is not met, the priority is declared inadmissible (R612-24 CPI, paragraph 6).

-Only the time limit for providing the copy of the priority document benefits from a restoration remedy: this remedy must be filed within 2 months from the cessation of the impediment, but no later than 1 year from the expiration of the unobserved time limit (L612-16 CPI).
+Only the time limit for providing the copy of the priority document benefits from a restitutio in integrum remedy: this remedy must be filed within 2 months from the cessation of the impediment, but no later than 1 year from the expiration of the unobserved time limit (L612-16 CPI).
 The omitted acts must be completed within this time limit.

 Provision of a translation of the priority document?

-Nevertheless, do not be surprised if the INPI issues a notice of irregularity to require this translation (personally, I believe this is an absurdity since, formally, no irregularity exists).
+Nevertheless, do not be surprised if the INPI issues a notice of irregularity to require this translation (personally, I believe this is absurd since, formally, no irregularity exists).

-Clarification regarding the loss of the right of priority / waiver
+Clarification regarding the loss of the right of priority / withdrawal

-It is entirely possible to waive or withdraw a priority (this principle, although not provided for in the code, is derived from the possibility of total or partial withdrawal of the application under L613-24 CPI according to the INPI Examination Guidelines, I-B II.5.6).
+It is entirely possible to withdraw or abandon a priority (this principle, although not provided for in the code, is derived from the possibility of total or partial withdrawal of the application under L613-24 CPI according to the INPI Examination Guidelines, I-B II.5.6).

-The time limits (only those not expired, INPI Examination Guidelines, I-B II.5.6.b) are then recalculated from the new effective date of the application.
+Time limits (only those that have not expired, INPI Examination Guidelines, I-B II.5.6.b) are then recalculated from the new effective filing date of the application.

 Furthermore, publication is delayed if the withdrawal occurs before the start of the technical preparations necessary for publication (INPI Examination Guidelines, I-B II.5.6.a).